Raccoons-Rise-Up/client-unity/CONTRIBUTING.md

 # Contributing
 Hello and welcome to the constributing section for the Kittens Rise Up game client!
-If anything comes across as confusing or is unclear please tell me about it in the [Kittens Rise Up Discord](https://discord.gg/cDNf8ja) or create a issue in this repository and I will have a look at it.
+The codebase is constantly changing, if anything comes across as confusing or is unclear please tell me about it in the [Kittens Rise Up Discord](https://discord.gg/cDNf8ja) or create a issue in this repository and I will have a look at it.

 ## Table of Contents
 1. [Setup Project](#setup-project)